SharePoint/sp-dev-docs/docs/solution-guidance/Data-storage-options-in-SharePoint-Online.md

 }
 ```

-## Azure Queue Storage (Customer Call Queue scenario)
+## Azure Queue storage (Customer Call Queue scenario)

 The Customer Call Queue scenario lists callers in the support queue and simulates taking calls.
-The scenario uses Azure Queue Storage to store data and the **Microsoft.WindowsAzure.Storage.Queue.CloudQueue** API with Model-View-Controller.
+The scenario uses Azure Queue storage to store data and the **Microsoft.WindowsAzure.Storage.Queue.CloudQueue** API with Model-View-Controller.

 The following are the advantages to using this approach:

-- Azure Queue Storage supports more than one add-in.
+- Azure Queue storage supports more than one add-in.
-- You can update Azure Queue Storage without having to update and redeploy your add-in.
+- You can update Azure Queue storage without having to update and redeploy your add-in.
-- Your SharePoint installation and Azure Queue Storage have no effect on each other's performance.
+- Your SharePoint installation and Azure Queue storage have no effect on each other's performance.
-- Azure Queue Storage scales easily.
+- Azure Queue storage scales easily.
-- You can back up and restore your Azure Queue Storage separately from your SharePoint site.
+- You can back up and restore your Azure Queue storage separately from your SharePoint site.
 - You don't lose data when you uninstall your add-in, unless the add-in uses the **AppUninstalled** event to delete the data.

 The add-in's interface displays a support call queue in the center pane when you choose the **Call Queue** link.
 You can simulate receiving calls (adding a call to the queue) by choosing **Simulate Calls**, and you can simulate taking the oldest call (removing a call from the queue) by choosing the **Take Call** action associated with a given call.

 This page is a Model-View-Controller view that is defined in the Views/CallQueue/Home.cshtml file.
 The Controllers/CallQueueController.cs file defines the **CallQueueController** class, which contains methods for retrieving all calls in the queue, adding a call to the queue (simulating a call), and removing a call from the queue (taking a call).
-Each of these methods calls methods defined in the Services/CallQueueService.cs file, which uses the Azure Queue Storage API to retrieve the underlying information in the storage queue.
+Each of these methods calls methods defined in the Services/CallQueueService.cs file, which uses the Azure Queue storage API to retrieve the underlying information in the storage queue.

 ```csharp
 public class CallQueueController : Controller